 You may also contact 111 for advice on how to access local NHS Healthcare.

 GP Out Of Hours

-Patients can book these appointments by contacting their GP practice during opening hours or by calling NHS 111 when the Practice is closed.
+You can book these appointments by contacting the Practice during opening hours or by calling NHS 111 when the Practice is closed.

 The appointments are available at three sites across Westminster:

 Health at the Stowe

 If you are on regular medication when you join the surgery, you will need to see or speak to a doctor for your first prescription.
 After that your repeat prescriptions may be requested in writing or online.
 Please allow two working days in order for us to process your prescription.
 We are unable to accept telephone requests for repeat prescriptions for safety reasons.

 We can also arrange for a local pharmacy to deliver your medication to you if you are housebound.